Parameterizations

 return (

-In this example we allocate a new diagnostic variable flux_variable and a new prognostic variable my_prognostic_variable for our parameterization.
+In this example we allocate a new parameterization variable flux_variable and a new prognostic variable my_prognostic_variable for our parameterization.
+Depending on the scope you define this in you may need to add SpeedyWeather. in front of functions and types.
 The flux variable is defined as a two-dimensional variable on our grid, and the prognostic variable is defined as a spectral variable.
-Three-dimensional variables are also possible by using Grid3D and Spectral3D as dims.
+Three-dimensional variables are also possible by using Grid3D and Spectral3D as dims (the 2nd argument).

 Define the parameterization! function